m0ham3dx/mx-Quantum-Computing-Primer/README.md

 <i>Fig 8: Quantum Tunneling</i>
 <p>

 [Quantum Tunnelling is a phenomenen](http://abyss.uoregon.edu/~js/glossary/quantum_tunneling.html) which has no counterpart in classical physics, it states that particles can [penetrate a potential energy barrier](https://opentextbc.ca/universityphysicsv3openstax/chapter/the-quantum-tunneling-of-particles-through-potential-barriers/) with a height greater than the total energy of particles.
-In simple terms quantum tunnelling is where an atom or a [subatomic particile can appear on the opposite of a barrier](https://www.livescience.com/quantum-tunneling-observed-and-measured.html) that should be impossible for the particle to penetrate.
+In simple terms quantum tunnelling is where an atom or a [subatomic particle can appear on the opposite of a barrier](https://www.livescience.com/quantum-tunneling-observed-and-measured.html) that should be impossible for the particle to penetrate.
 This is an important property in understanding [energy production models of the sun.](https://www.academia.edu/11446310/Quantum_tunnelling_in_the_sun)

 ### **Heisenberg Uncertainity Principle**